-For reasons of security, the ventilator, the ventilator stops when the tension is too high (19,5 V) or too low (11,1 V) or when the fan is blocked.
-For trouble shooting see fig 21.
+For reasons of security, the ventilator stops when the tension is too high (19,5 V) or too low (11,1 V) or when the fan is blocked.

 Maintenance

 The ventilator grid can be removed for cleaning.
 Also the mosquito screen can be taken out for cleaning.